aimms/how-to/Articles/390/390-knapsack-problem.rst

 Random Data
 ~~~~~~~~~~~~
 .. aimms:procedure:: pr_randomizeData
-In order to make the example more playfull in therms of feature functionality, you can randomize data at any time.
+In order to make the example more playful in therms of feature functionality, you can randomize data at any time.
 The procedure below is available on Page Actions.

    .. code-block:: aimms
       :linenos: